 The Public Tree Permit holder will be responsible for ensuring that the Tree Protection or Preservation Plan is fully implemented and the conditions of the permit are being met at all times by anyone working on the site.

-Failure to obtain a permit or follow Tree Protection or Preservation Plans may result in fines starting at $1000, which bylaw officers may double daily, the province’s Municipal Governance Act allows fines up to $10,000; any additional tree repair and equitable compensation costs may also be charged to the permit holder.
+Failure to obtain a permit or follow Tree Protection or Preservation Plans may result in fines starting at $1000, which bylaw officers may double daily, the province’s Municipal Governance Act allows fines up to $10,000; any additional tree repair and equitable compensation costs may also be charged to the permit holder, as per the Corporate Tree Management policy (C456C).

 If the work plans change, reach out to the contact information on the approved Public Tree Permit.
 Permit extensions can be applied for up to the original permit end date at no additional cost.